markmusic27/tokenizer/README.md

   </p>
 </p>

 The BPE was written in Python (`src/tokenizer.py`) and implements GPT-4's Regex splitting technique.
-The tokenizer was trained on four documents with a 7,562,836 characters (see `/dataset`), and resulted in a vocabulary size of 50,256 tokens (`saved_models/v_corpus`).
+The tokenizer was trained on four documents with a combined 7,562,836 characters (see `/dataset`), and resulted in a vocabulary size of 50,256 tokens (`saved_models/v_corpus`).
 The [demo](https://visual-tokenizer.vercel.app/) was built using `create-t3-app` with React, Typescript, and Tailwind (see `/demo`).

 ![Visual Tokenizer](https://github.com/markmusic27/tokenizer/blob/main/docs/thumbnail_gh.png?raw=true)